wireservice/agate/docs/tutorial.rst

 Where to go next
 ================

-This tutorial only scratches the surface of journalism's features.
-For many more ideas on how to apply journalism, check out the :doc:`cookbook`, which includes dozens of examples showing how to substitute journalism for common operations used in Excel, SQL, R and more.
+This tutorial only scratches the surface of agate's features.
+For many more ideas on how to apply agate, check out the :doc:`cookbook`, which includes dozens of examples showing how to substitute agate for common operations used in Excel, SQL, R and more.